-Notice that our Lord, in the above words, pointed out to them that their construction of the Law, severe though it was, was far below the real import [R2601 :: page 96] of that Law, as it shall be interpreted under the real Kingdom and Judges, which theirs only typified.
-He shows that the command of their Law, "Thou shalt not kill," reached farther supposed; malicious much than they that anger and vituperation "shall be" considered a violation of God's Law, under the New Covenant; and that such as, under the favorable conditions of that new age, will not reform so thoroughly as to fully observe God's Law will be counted worthy of that which the Gehenna near them typified - the Second Death.
+Notice that our Lord, in the above words, pointed out to them that their construction of the Law, severe though it was, was far below the real import [R2759: page 32] of that Law, as it shall be interpreted under the real Kingdom and Judges, which theirs only typified.
+He shows that the command of their Law, "Thou shalt not kill," reached much farther than they supposed; that malicious anger and vituperation "shall be" considered a violation of God's Law, under the New Covenant; and that such as, under the favorable conditions of that new age, will not reform so thoroughly as to fully observe God's Law will be counted worthy of that which the Gehenna near them typified - the Second Death.
 However, the strict severity of that Law will be enforced only in proportion as the discipline, advantages and assistance of that age, enabling each to comply with its laws, shall be disregarded.

-The same thought is continued in [R2602: page 96]
+The same thought is continued in